 09-23-05

 Lines for KYOTO LOCO registrations.
-Trackstar bad boys front of us.
-The banner at the entrance we setup the day before looked great.
+Trackstar gangs were front of us.
+The banner at the entrance we set it up a day before looked great.

-He's from Nagoya.
-Nicest cool guy.
-He and his friend vonteered setting up the space through the night.
+He's from Nagoya He and his friend vonteered setting up the space through the night.

 KYOTO LOCO 2005 Checkpoints!

-This photo isn't mine.
 The main race qualifiers.
-The largest KYOTO LOCO, there were three heats for qualifiers.
-Mine's entry #112.
-I got too greedy delivering too many, too late to comeback within the time frame.
-Many got DQ by the timelimit.
-In retrospect, I was dumb being greedy, getting qualified should've be the first priority.
+The largest KYOTO LOCO ever.
+There were three heats for qualifiers.
+Mine was entry #112.
+I got too greedy delivering too many, too late to comeback within the time.

 After excellent BBQ, we had Gold Sprint.
 Zach from Trackstar pedaling with only shorts on as usual.